 Box Edit can be installed on any operating system supported by Box.

-To install Box Edit:
+To install Box Edit on a single computer:

 - Download the Box Tools installer for your operating system here: https://www.box.com/box-for-devices/